 - A man is more likely to break a bone due to osteoporosis than he is of getting prostate cancer.

-Myth: Only old people get osteoporosis
+Do only old people get osteoporosis?

-Myth: Osteoporosis is a normal part of aging
+Is osteoporosis a normal part of aging?

-Reality: This disease is NOT a normal part of aging!
+This disease is NOT a normal part of aging!
 It’s a serious disease that causes broken bones, suffering, pain and life-altering, even debilitating, loss of mobility that can be treated.
 Sadly, nearly 80 percent of older Americans who suffer a bone break aren’t tested or treated for osteoporosis.

 There’s no doubt about it, osteoporosis is a serious and debilitating condition.
-But there are things you can do now to prevent development of this disease, or, if you have osteoporosis, you can start taking steps to reduce your risk of further fractures and bone density loss.
+But there are things you can do now to prevent the development of this disease, or, if you have osteoporosis, you can start taking steps to reduce your risk of further fractures and bone density loss.